Debra Bangasser

 - Biography

 Dr. Bangasser has authored numerous publications in top journals including PNAS, Biological Psychiatry, and Nature Neuroscience.
-She is a member of the American College of Neuropsychopharmacology, Society for Neuroscience, International Behavioral Neuroscience Society, Organization for the Study of Sex Differences, and the Society for Behavioral Neuroendocrinology.
-Her research is funded by grants from the National Science Foundation, the National Institute on Drug Abuse, and the National Institute of Mental Health.
+She is a member of the American College of Neuropsychopharmacology, the Society for Neuroscience, the International Behavioral Neuroscience Society, the Organization for the Study of Sex Differences, and the Society for Behavioral Neuroendocrinology.
+Her research is funded by grants from the National Institute on Drug Abuse, the National Science Foundation, and the National Institute of Mental Health.
+When not behind her computer, you can catch her taking photos of birds, dancing, playing cooperative board games, or scuba diving.

 Research Interests